c6o/codezero-k3d/README.md

 k3d cluster create cz-local --api-port 6550 \
 --port 8800:8800@loadbalancer \
 --port 8900:8900@loadbalancer \
+--port 8001:8001@loadbalancer \
 --k3s-arg "--disable=traefik@server:0" \
 --agents 2
 ```
 Note: The above command exposes the codezero ports, 8800 and 8900, to the host machine.
+The mapping
+of 8001 is just for the metallb test.

 ## Install and Configure MetalLB